Tracheobronchomalacia as a Rare Cause of Chronic Dyspnea in Adults

 Uyar M., Sanli M., Kervancioglu S., Taskin-Dogan B., Bakir K., Dikensoy Ö.

-• Anahtar Kelimeler: Asthma, Amyloidosis, Bronchoscopy, CENTRAL AIRWAY COLLAPSE, TRACHEOMALACIA, PULMONARY
+• Keywords: Asthma, Amyloidosis, Bronchoscopy, CENTRAL AIRWAY COLLAPSE, TRACHEOMALACIA, PULMONARY

 Objective: To emphasize the importance of a careful clinical evaluation to prevent unnecessary interventions and treatments.
 Clinical Presentation and Intervention: A 76-year-old female patient had been diagnosed with asthma during previous admissions to different hospitals.
 She had also undergone fiberoptic bronchoscopy (FOB) on 2 occasions for evaluation of right middle lobe atelectasis observed on computed tomography.
 A repeated FOB revealed tracheobronchomalacia and nodular bronchial amyloidosis.
 A silicone Y stent was inserted, but the dyspnea increased.
 Excessive granulation tissue developed, and the patient died despite ventilatory support.
 Conclusion: The stenting technique used did not prevent the development of respiratory failure and death in this patient.
 Hence, a surgical procedure could be considered as an alternative to stenting in such cases.
 (C) 2017 S. Karger AG, Basel